1. First - a mathematical 'extra' on

 evolved to maximise the rate of transfer of wanted substances into, and unwanted chemicals out of, multicellular organisms.

-To increase the probability
+To increase and maximise the efficiency of

-a large surface area to increase
+large surface area to increase

-diffusion rate eg alveoli in lungs, villi in intestine
+diffusion rate eg alveoli in lungs, villi in intestine,

 distance and times

-and lots of thin blood vessels to
+Animals have lots of thin blood vessels to

-thin bronchiole tubes in the lungs.
+thin bronchiole tubes in the lungs,

 have a particularly large surface to volume ratio - this allows fast

-diffusion in either direction.
+diffusion in either direction,

 Animals need an efficient gaseous exchange

-(including waste carbon dioxide) - in the lungs the tiny pockets
+in the lungs the tiny pockets

 Substance exchange problems for